-• Each class has a timetabled lesson of at least thirty minutes per week in Lower Ke stage 2 (Years 3 and 4) and 45 minutes in Upper Key Stage 2 (Years 5 and 6)
+• Each class has a timetabled lesson of at least thirty minutes per week in Lower Key stage 2 (Years 3 and 4) and 45 minutes in Upper Key Stage 2 (Years 5 and 6)

-• Detailed in the diagram below, are the topics taught in French across KS2 in school.
-This shows St. George's Learning Journey in French:
+Detailed in the diagram below, are the topics taught in French across KS2 in school.
+See also, Curriculum and Knowledge map.

+• This shows St. George's Learning Journey in French:

-MFL: French long term plan 2021-2022
+MFL: French long term plan